antvis/layout/packages/layout-gpu/README.md

 $ yarn add @antv/layout-gpu
 ```

 Choose a layout algorithm from `@antv/layout-gpu` then.
-Since the GPGPU is asynchronous, `onLayoutEnd` callback should be passed in.

 ```ts
 import { Graph } from "@antv/graphlib";